 The Polish nominees have the opportunity to co-create the exhibition organized by the National Institute of Architecture and Urban Planning and then present themselves internationally.
 The exhibition aims to popularize selected projects and their authors.
 Its goal is also to stimulate discussion about Polish built environment education and its most interesting practices.
 The exhibition will be accompanied by a public program, during which the audience will have the opportunity to meet the educators and see their ideas put into action.
-The exhibition at the Institute is scheduled for 2021.

 The nominees are awarded a unique statuette in the shape of a K-drone – an eleventh-degree polyhedron discovered by the designer and painter Janusz Kapusta.
 Each nominee receives a statuette representing a fourth of a K-drone to remind us that only a joint effort in the built environment education area may allow us to build a better future for Polish architecture.
 The author of the statuette, Janusz Kapusta, is a versatile award-winning artist whose works can be found in the collections of the Museum of Modern Art in New York and the Museum of Art in Łódź.
 His artworks have been published in The New York Times, The Wall Street Journal, and The Washington Post, and his articles about his discoveries could be read in mathematical journals.
 The K-drone he invented is a shape with more than a hundred different applications, and it has already been commemorated with a monument in Koło, a town in the artist’s home county.